 On March 11th, 2020, the COVID-19 outbreak was declared a pandemic by the World Health Organization.
-The novel Coronavirus 19 (or COVID-19) is a newly discovered infectious disease which is highly contagious and deadly.
+The novel Coronavirus 19 (or COVID-19) is aninfectious disease which is highly contagious and deadly.
 As a result of the pandemic, NS Health reduced or suspended many of its services on March 18th, 2020.
-This was ahead of the Province of Nova Scotia who declared a provincial state of emergency on March 22nd, 2020.
-Nationally, the infection has caused provincial border restrictions, mandatory quarantines and the temporary closure of most businesses.
+This was ahead of the Province of Nova Scotia who declared a provincial state of emergency on March 22nd, 2020, which ended on March 21, 2022 Nationally, the infection has caused provincial border restrictions, mandatory quarantines and the temporary closure of most businesses.
 Globally, the virus has caused significant volatility that will go into the foreseeable future.